Sombrero64/Burger-Place/README.md

 1. All data is made of stacks, which stores numbers and other stacks.
 The dish infers to the value you currently working on (accumulator).
 The term, top of, infers the last item of a stack, and calling them is recursive.

-2. Costumers are used to generate inputs and receive outputs so it can be logged to the console.
+2. Customers are used to generate inputs and receive outputs so it can be logged to the console.
 The amount of times the order can be generated can be randomized.
 You can still display information without the need of costumers, but it can only be numbers.

 3. The fridge, which you store data, stores a limited number of “boxes” and these boxes cannot be named.